 Standing on tubulars

 One of the jobs that oil and gas companies may give you as a trainee is to measure the casing while it is laid out on the pipe racks.
-Before you walk on the casing, which you will have to do, make sure that the joints are tightly packed and that the first and last are firmly wedged in place so that they do not roll as you step on them.
+Before you walk on the casing, which you will have to do, ensure that the joints are tightly packed and that the first and last are firmly wedged in place so they do not roll as you step on them.

 HAZARDS AROUND THE OIL DRILLING RIG FLUID TANKS